-Hands down my favorite way to make zucchini!
 These Zucchini Fritters take less than 15 minutes to make and involve only a handful of simple ingredients.
-My toddler loves these as much as I do!
+It’s hands down my favorite way to make zucchini!

 I wouldn’t say that I’m a budget shopper, as there are some serious penny-pinching gurus who can make full meals for some crazy small amount like $2.